sshaaf/waver/README.md

 - Java 21 or higher
 - Gradle 8.0 or higher
-- An API key for OpenAI or Gemini
+- An API key for Gemini or OpenAI
-- Git (required for --github-url feature)

 ### Building from Source